danieladov/jellycon/README.md

-# JellyCon
+# embycon

-JellyCon is a lightweight Kodi addon that lets you browse and play media files from your Jellyfin server directly within the Kodi interface.
+embycon is a lightweight Kodi addon that lets you browse and play media files from your Jellyfin server directly within the Kodi interface.

 ## License

-JellyCon is licensed under the terms of the [GPLv2](LICENSE.txt).
+embycon is licensed under the terms of the [GPLv2](LICENSE.txt).